Friday 7 November 2025

 Registration and Exhibition Area Opens

 Delegates will need to sign in at the registration desk and collect their name badges.
-Before the conference starts, delegates can meet other attendees and conference partners, whilst having a hot drink.
+Before the conference starts, delegates can meet other attendees and conference partners, whilst enjoying refreshments.

 9.45